HoratioConkerhead/stitched-up-companion/docs/data_format_documentation.md

     aliases: ['Alias1', 'Alias2'], // Optional: Alternate names or disguises
     fate: 'Character's ultimate fate', // Optional: What happens to character by the end
     key_scenes: ['scene_id_1', 'scene_id_2'], // Optional: Important scenes for this character
-    introducedInChapter: 'chapter_id' // NEW: Chapter where character is first introduced }
+    introducedInChapter: 'chapter_id' // Required: chapter where character is first introduced }
 ];
 ```